Comprehensive Geriatric Assessment Case Studies in Asia

 Results

-• 634 GSH participants showed increased use of primary care and specialist outpatient services
+• Increased use of primary care and specialist outpatient clinic visits

 Research Source